AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for Android/Implementation.md

 6. Set multi-bitrate switching.

     ApsaraVideo Player SDK for Android allows you to play an HTTP Live Streaming \(HLS\) stream in different bitrates.
 After the player is prepared by calling the `prepare` method, you can call the `getMediaInfo` method to obtain the bitrate information, which is indicated by values of the `TrackInfo` parameter.
-Example:
+Sample code:

     ```
     List<TrackInfo> trackInfos  = aliyunVodPlayer.getMediaInfo().getTrackInfos();
     ```

     During the playback, you can call the selectTrack method to switch the bitrate.
-Example:
+Sample code:

     ```
     int index = trackInfo.getIndex();
     aliyunVodPlayer.selectTrack(index);
     ```

     You can call the `OnTrackChangedListener` callback to view the switching result.
 You must call the OnTrackChangedListener method before you call the `selectTrack` method.
-Example:
+Sample code:

     ```
     aliyunVodPlayer.setOnTrackChangedListener(new IPlayer.OnTrackChangedListener() {